 Albania’s upcoming parliamentary elections in Spring 2025 will allow expatriates to vote for the first time, following recent amendments to the Electoral Code, though as Bekim Bruka argues significant logistical and administrative challenges could hinder their participation and raise concerns about fair representation and potential electoral abuse.

-More than thirty years after the introduction of political pluralism, Albania’s expatriates will, for the first time, have the right to participate in the country’s parliamentary elections.
+More than thirty years after the introduction of political pluralism in Albania, the country’s expatriates will, for the first time, have the right to participate in the country’s parliamentary elections.
 The inaugural vote is set for Spring 2025, with eligible voters in the Albanian diaspora being able to cast their vote by mail.

 At the end of July 2024, Albania’s Parliament passed several amendments to the Electoral Code with bipartisan support, including the introduction of a limited form of absentee voting for citizens living abroad.
 This move, though delayed beyond the prescribed deadline, followed a Constitutional Court ruling that obligated the Parliament to guarantee emigrants their right to vote.